-Students seeking a Bachelor of Music degree must enroll in Senior Recital and Project in the semester they intend to perform their Senior Recital, typically the last semester of their senior year.
-Permission to enroll will be given only after attaining the appropriate Performance Level (Level 5 for Performance majors and Level 4 for Music Education and Composition majors).
+Students seeking a Bachelor of Arts in Music or Bachelor of Music degree must enroll in Senior Recital and Project in the semester they intend to perform their Senior Recital, typically the last semester of their senior year.
+Permission to enroll will be given only after attaining the appropriate Performance Level (Level 5 for Performance majors and Level 4 for BA in Music, Music Education or Composition for Stage and Screen majors).
 Piano Proficiency completion required.
 Requirements for recital length are determined by the student's major.
-See School of Music Handbook.
+See School of Performing Arts Undergraduate Student Handbook for recital length and repertoire requirements.